 Ngorongoro Crater Game Reserve, Tanzania

 This curiously named park, once an ancient volcano site, is possibly the most unique game reserve in Africa.
 Unlike most other parks, whose scenery could be almost interchangeable (flat as a pancake as far as the eye can see) Ngorongoro boasts natural high walls which make for a remarkable backdrop.
 The bowl-like crater acts as a fence, invariably keeping some animals in, and others out.
-Whilst zebras and wildebeest regularly move in and out of the crater at wet season, others (like giraffes) seem to have been unable to ever tackle the high walls.
-Ngorongoro has one the highest concentration of black rhinos and lions in Central East Africa, although leopard sighting here have been rare as of late.
-Having said this, a leopard sighting is going to be an exceptionally amazing event no matter where you go, so keep your hopes high and you never known what this incredibly beautiful place has in store for you.
+Whilst zebras and wildebeest regularly move in and out of the crater in the wet season, others (like giraffes) seem to have been unable to ever tackle the high walls.
+Ngorongoro has one the highest concentration of black rhinos and lions in Central East Africa, although leopard sightings here have been rare as of late.
+Having said this, a leopard sighting is going to be an exceptionally amazing event no matter where you go, so keep your hopes high and you never know what this incredibly beautiful place has in store for you.

 Maasai Mara, Kenya

 The Maasai Mara in Kenya is the poster-girl of African wildlife safaris and is revered for playing host to the largest wildlife migration in the world.
 If you’re ever lucky enough to visit the Mara at the right time, between June and October, you will come face to face with one of our planet’s most astonishing sights: millions of zebras, gazelles and wildebeest making their way to the adjacent plains in search of greener pastures.
-But never mind if you must travel at other times of year, as the Maasai Mara boasts an enviable amount of endemic wildlife, including the Big Five and at least 90 other large animals.
+But never mind if you must travel at other times of the year, as the Maasai Mara boasts an enviable amount of endemic wildlife, including the Big Five and at least 90 other large animals.
 The Mara also offers another truly amazing experience: sunrise hot air balloon riding.
 Once you admire the amazing landscape and the endless herds of animals this way, you may find it hard to get back in a 4Wd ever again.

 Etosha National Park, Namibia